Rob Roy

 The inciting incident occurs at 15 minutes when Rob Roy borrows £1,000 from Montrose to buy cattle for his clan.
 This loan, though intended to help his people, sets the tragedy in motion..
 At 11% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 33 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This shows the protagonist's commitment to Alan MacDonald is murdered and the £1,000 is stolen by Cunningham.
+This illustrates the protagonist's commitment to Alan MacDonald is murdered and the £1,000 is stolen by Cunningham.
 Rob Roy becomes a wanted man, unable to repay Montrose, forced to become an outlaw to survive., moving from reaction to action.

 The Collapse moment at 102 minutes (74% through) represents the emotional nadir.
 Here, Rob Roy is captured and imprisoned.
 Mary reveals her rape and possible pregnancy by Cunningham.
-Rob Roy faces execution, having lost everything—freedom, honor, and the sanctity of his family., illustrates the protagonist at their lowest point.
+Rob Roy faces execution, having lost everything—freedom, honor, and the sanctity of his family., demonstrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 110 minutes initiates the final act resolution at 79% of the runtime.
 Killearn, conscience-stricken, confesses to Montrose that Cunningham stole the money.
 Montrose offers Rob Roy freedom through trial by combat against Cunningham—a chance to reclaim honor through strength., demonstrating the transformation achieved throughout the journey.